Palo Alto Networks to buy Israeli cybersecurity firm

-Palo Alto Networks Inc (PANW.N), which makes firewalls to protect companies from cyber attacks, said it would buy a tiny Israeli security firm, Cyvera, for about $200 million in a move that some analysts expect will crimp profits over the next few years.
+Palo Alto Networks Inc, which makes firewalls to protect companies from cyber attacks, said it would buy a tiny Israeli security firm, Cyvera, for about $200 million in a move that some analysts expect will crimp profits over the next few years.

 Palo Alto's shares fell as much as 7 percent in late morning trading.